-SALEM STATE UNIVERSITY RFP 2019-06 COPYRIGHT PORTER KHOUW CONSULTING, INC. FEBRUARY 2019 ALL RIGHTS RESERVED
+SALEM STATE UNIVERSITY RFP 2020-06 COPYRIGHT PORTER KHOUW CONSULTING, INC. JUNE 2020 ALL RIGHTS RESERVED

-The floor is free from polish or other build-up at the edges and corners or in traffic areas Free of spots, scuffs, streaks or scratches in high traffic areas, around furniture & pivot points, no formation of traffic lane marks Areas such as edges, corners & around furniture are free of dust, grit, lint & spots Polished or buffed floors are of a uniform luster where appropriate Carpeted floors Daily This quality outcome shall reflect the established cleaning frequency Spot cleaning daily Carpeting is clean, free of litter and soil marks No evidence of lint in corners, edges or under furniture Carpeting is well maintained (no torn or badly worn spots or crushed traffic lanes) Equipment used to prepare food and beverages Daily This quality outcome shall reflect the established cleaning frequency Levels of cleanliness and sanitization comply with the Public Health Department guidelines Other Equipment (other than Furnishings) Daily This quality outcome shall reflect the established cleaning frequency Free of grease, dirt, dust, lint, marks, stain, soil and cobwebs Hygienic standards are satisfied where the fixture or appliance is used in food preparation Range hoods (interior & exterior) and exhaust filters are free of grease and dirt on inner and outer surfaces Motor vents, etc are clean and free of dust and lint
+Free from dust, grit, litter, marks and spots, water or other liquids The floor is free from polish or other build-up at the edges and corners or in traffic areas Free of spots, scuffs, streaks or scratches in high traffic areas, around furniture & pivot points, no formation of traffic lane marks Areas such as edges, corners & around furniture are free of dust, grit, lint & spots Polished or buffed floors are of a uniform luster where appropriate Carpeted floors Daily This quality outcome shall reflect the established cleaning frequency Spot cleaning daily Carpeting is clean, free of litter and soil marks No evidence of lint in corners, edges or under furniture Carpeting is well maintained (no torn or badly worn spots or crushed traffic lanes).
+Contractor will notify University of any damage.
+Equipment used to prepare food and beverages Daily This quality outcome shall reflect the established cleaning frequency beverages Levels of cleanliness and sanitization comply with the Public Health Department guidelines Other Equipment (other than Furnishings) Daily This quality outcome shall reflect the established cleaning frequency , , , , , , , , , , , , , , , , , , , Free of grease, dirt, dust, lint, marks, stain, soil and cobwebs Hygienic standards are satisfied where the fixture or appliance is used in food preparation Range hoods (interior & exterior) and exhaust filters are free of grease and dirt on inner and outer surfaces Motor vents, etc are clean and free of dust and lint I

-Furnishings Daily This quality outcome shall reflect the established cleaning frequency Horizontal and vertical surfaces are free from spots, soil, film, dust, fingerprints & spillage Furniture legs, wheels & castors are free from mop strings, soil, film, dust and cobwebs Edges, corners, folds & crevices are free of dust, grit, lint and spots.
-Accessible surfaces are free from dust, lint and cobwebs Accessible surfaces are free from dust, lint and cobwebs
+Furnishings Daily This quality outcome shall reflect the established cleaning frequency Horizontal and vertical surfaces are free from spots, soil, film, dust, fingerprints & spillage • Furniture legs, wheels & castors are free from mop strings, soil, film, dust and cobwebs Edges, corners, folds & crevices are free of dust, grit, lint and spots.
+Accessible surfaces are free from dust, lint and cobwebs

-3.7 Equipment Maintenance
+3.8 Equipment Maintenance